Professor of the Practice of Cinematic Arts

 His first sitcom was “Another World”.
 Since then, he has Directed over 400 sitcom episodes for every major Network & Studio including Executive Producer- Director of “The King of Queens” on CBS for 9 years.
 Amongst his achievements, 6 pilots he directed went to series, directed the BBC series “Clone” in London, and did one of the first webisode series for Crackle.

-Rob taught Directing and Production in Beijing for a year and is happy to be back home teaching the same at USC.
+Rob taught Directing and Production in Beijing for a year, Directing at Chapman for another year and is happy to now be full time at USC.
 Currently, he is writing a book on Composition for Film,TV & Theatre, and another entitled "So You Want to Direct?" -A "How To" manual for beginning (and some seasoned) directors.